qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_templates.rst

 ^^^^^^^

-    The ``replace`` node allows you to modify template code before inserting it into the generated code, and it can be a child of the :ref:`insert-template node`.
+    The ``replace`` node allows you to modify template code before inserting it into the generated code, and it can be a child of the :ref:`insert-template` node.

     .. code-block:: xml